susan-davis/dialog-extensions/README.md

 `time.dg` -- Useful utilities for handling the date and time of day.

-`dice.dg` -- `UNDO`-safe random number generator, based around rolling six-sided dice.
+`dice.dg` -- `UNDO`-safe random number generator, based around fair rolls with good randomness stored in a table.
+Uses an extra 446 bytes, plus code size.

 `dice-lite.dg` -- Smaller footprint version of `dice.dg` for vintage hardware.

+`d6.dg` -- Simplified version of `dice.dg` for games that only need six-sided dice.
+Uses an extra 446 bytes, plus code size.

+`d6-lite.dg` -- Smaller footprint version of `d6.dg` for vintage hardware.

 `utils.dg` -- Grab bag of useful methods for arithmetic and list handling.